-We recommend the RTX 2060, or maybe the RTX 2070, to most—but not all—PC gamers, it's not the only option worth considering.
+We recommend the RTX 2060 Super, RTX 2070 Super, or maybe the RX 5700 XT to most—but not all—PC gamers.
+They're not the only options worth considering.
 Performance scales with price as you move up the ladder, but near the top you get greatly diminishing returns.
 The same goes for moving down to the ladder, though: go too low and while the price might look good, performance could leave you wanting.
 So we factor in all of these elements when reviewing and recommending graphics cards.

 Do you need a new graphics card?

 If you're doubtful that your current PC is fast enough to warrant purchasing a better graphics card, I have some data for you.
 Even with the fastest graphics card around, running at a resolution that puts more of the burden on your CPU (1080p ultra), there's often only a minor improvement in gaming performance.
-Yes, truly old CPUs are going to struggle, but going from a Core i7-4770K to a Core i7-8700K only improves gaming performance by 23 percent on average.
+Yes, truly old CPUs are going to struggle, but going from a Core i7-4770K to a Core i7-8700K only improves gaming performance by 20 percent on average, at 1080p ultra.

-What happens if you use a graphics card that's 20-30 percent slower than a GTX 1080 Ti?
+What happens if you use a graphics card that's 20-30 percent slower than an RTX 2080?
 Your CPU becomes even less of a factor.
 If you have at least 8GB of system memory and a Core i7-4770K or better CPU, you should be fine with everything up to about the GTX 1070 Ti / RX Vega 56 level of performance.
 We wouldn't recommend buying an i7-4770K these days, however, so when it comes time to upgrade look at our choice for the best CPU for gaming.

 Don't be fooled into thinking VRAM capacity is more important than the GPU, either.
 It can be a factor, but slower GPUs with 4GB VRAM usually can't handle settings that actually need 4GB VRAM, and games that need 8GB will also tend to favor GPUs closer to the RTX 2080 than the RX 580.
 There's also very little (if any) discernible difference in most games when switching from 2GB to 4GB textures, never mind 4GB to 8GB.
 All the cards we've selected have at least 4GB, which is more than sufficient for high quality, and it's usually enough for ultra settings as well.